Harnessing Biofilms for Efficient Wastewater Treatment

 Need more treatment capacity without expanding footprint?

-Aquora's MagnaTree dynamic membrane cassettes can be retrofit to biological tanks to provide process intensification at a fraction of the OPEX of existing technologies.
+Aquora is designing MagnaTree dynamic membrane cassettes to be retrofit to biological tanks to provide process intensification at a fraction of the OPEX of existing technologies.

 Need a low-maintenance, on-site treatment solution?

-Offered as a packaged treatment system, the patent-pending technology and treatment method efficiently removes pollutants (e.g. COD) and filters wastewater by utilizing its unique dynamic membrane biofilms.
+Aquora is pursuing development of a packaged treatment system.
+The patent-pending technology efficiently removes pollutants and filters wastewater by utilizing its unique dynamic membrane biofilms.
 The technology's small footprint and reliable treatment make it a great fit for many industries.

 Sustainably eliminate wastewater treatment challenges by removing pollutant loads and enabling renewable energy generation.
-Additionally, provide data transparency to allow potential clients to assess how the technology has performed and determine if it will meet their needs.
+Provide data transparency to allow potential clients to assess how the technology has performed and determine if it will meet their needs.